How to Position Dual Monitors Ergonomically (2026)

 How to position dual monitors ergonomically is really a question about eliminating repeated small movements — the neck tilt when your eyes go from a lower screen to a higher one, or the head turn when two monitors sit too far apart.
 None of that feels dramatic in the moment.
 It adds up over an eight-hour day the same way any repeated small strain does.

-This is the single highest-impact fix and the one people skip most often, because most monitors ship on stands of slightly different heights and nobody thinks to check.
+This is the fix people skip most often, because most monitors ship on stands of slightly different heights and nobody thinks to check.
 Sit normally and look straight ahead — the top third of each screen should land roughly at eye level, and both screens should match each other.
 If one is noticeably lower, that’s the monitor your neck dips toward dozens of times an hour without you noticing.
 See the monitor stand roundup for stands built specifically to bring two mismatched monitors to the same height.

 Close the gap between them